foreverphoenix/the-phoenix-flavour/content/wtp/introduction/_index.md

 With the 1.5 update published in March 2021, I have brought WTP up-to-date with the latest developments in the modding scene.
 For the forseeable future, I do not intend to work on WTP beyond the occasional maintenance update (which will hopefully not take as long as 1.4.1 > 1.5 took).
 At present, I am a great deal more involved with my Skyrim SE guide The Phoenix Flavour and haven't felt the "Fallout itch" in altogether too much time.
 If or rather when it returns (as it always does), there may be a 2.0 update but that's all speculation.

 At present, WTP is in a good state where it delivers solid performance, stability, and reasonable improvements of the vanilla game.

+**June 2021:** Fine, I'm not quite done yet.
+Updated WTP to 1.6 and returned to indefinite maintenance mod.

 ### About the name